Game Review: New York Giants 23 - Las Vegas Raiders 16

 The Giants’ final game prior to their bye week came on short rest against a team that had come off 13 days of rest.
 It was near, but not quite at, the tail end of a really difficult stretch of opponents that were all .500 or better in the win column.
 They were still without running back Saquon Barkley and left tackle Andrew Thomas in addition to slot receiver Sterling Shepard.
 Their offense has rarely operated at full strength this year, but it certainly did not look that way at the start of the game.

 I have been vocal about how effective 1st-down play-action has been for Jones and the Giants offense.
 It forces him into simpler and more timely reads, but most importantly, it aids the offensive line.
 NYG opened the game with a 9-yard completion using 1st-down play-action.
 After 5 solid gains, 3 of which were positive running plays using Devontae Booker, NYG found themselves at the LV 30.
-1st down play-action was the call again and Daniel Jones hit Evan Engram up the right sideline for a touchdown.
+2nd-down play-action was the call again and Daniel Jones hit Evan Engram up the right sideline for a touchdown.
 NYG had the 7-0 lead just over 4 minutes into the contest.
 This was the final NYG offensive touchdown of the day.

 The lead didn’t last long.
 LV has a first-round running back of their own, Josh Jacobs, who had been off to a tough start to the season.
 He appeared to be getting his game back on track on the first drive, gaining 39 of the team’s 73 yards as they marched down the field in just over 5 minutes, capping it off with a touchdown pass from Derek Carr to Hunter Renfrow.
 The teams traded scoreless possessions and then NYG made their first two big mistakes of the day.